pablopvsky/pablopvsky/README.md

-# Advertiser, Writer, Artist, Programmer.
+# Advertiser, Writer, Artist, Developer.
 I'm a publicist by profession, designer and programmer by passion Design and program in equipment work with an emphasis on problem solving